In this article, we are going to discuss,

 What is Ending Inventory?

 Ending inventory is the number of goods left for sale by the company at the accounting period end.
 The amount of ending inventory is estimated using various methods.
+It is also known ad closing inventory.

 The physical count of ending inventory remains equal on any of the ending inventory calculation methods.
 The management is responsible for choosing the ending inventory method.
 It will affect the ending inventory dollar value.